 The weather is another factor.
 Justify has won twice now on wet race tracks, but he didn’t seem to particularly like it.
 If it rains again in New York, the distance of the race and the presence of new shooters may be too much for the horse to overcome.

 Finally, history is against Justify.
 In almost 150 years the feat has only been achieved 12 times.
 Therefore, it makes much more sense to take a position against the horse in the Belmont Stakes.
 Bettors only make money when they have an opinion that differs from the majority of the betting public.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!

 With that being said, we’ll be cheering for Justify on Belmont Stakes day.
 Another Triple Crown champion would be good for horse racing.